-In this episode, I discuss some of the common myths and misconceptions regarding nonprofit organizations compared to for-profit businesses.
-I encourage you to investigate truths instead of accepting some of the common myths that surround the topic of nonprofit organizations to gain a deeper understanding for your own benefit.
-I also encourage you to explore career and volunteer opportunities within nonprofit organizations, as well as any ideas that you may have had regarding starting a new nonprofit organization to serve the population that you are passionate about helping.
+Dr. Huntley discusses some of the common myths and misconceptions regarding nonprofit organizations compared to for-profit businesses.
+She encourages the listener to investigate truths instead of accepting some of the common myths that surround the topic of nonprofit organizations to gain a deeper understanding for their own benefit.
+She also encourages the listener to explore career and volunteer opportunities within nonprofit organizations, as well as any ideas that they may have had regarding starting a new nonprofit organization to serve the population that you are passionate about helping.

 Distinction between nonprofit organization and for-profit organization

 For profit companies have a goal of maximizing profits and passing those profits along to the owners and shareholders of the company.